 C.S.
 Sum (NICT) presented document 802.11-12/031r0 for security related comment resolution.

-Peter Ecclesine commented omitting the fields means the fields are not shown in the figure, it doesn’t mean those fields are not used.
+Peter Ecclesine commented in REVmb Annex H, text about omitting the fields means the fields are not shown in the figure, it doesn’t mean those fields are not used.

 C.S.
 Sum responded to Peter that the comment is valid, the mistake will be corrected in a revision.